 Nextiva Compared to RingCentral

-Nextiva is our #1 VoIP pick because of its unprecedented reliability, scalability, and small-business accessible price point.
-It comes with unlimited minutes, free local and toll-free numbers, video conferencing, faxing, and instant messaging at every tier.
-Many Nextiva customers save up to 60% on average after making the switch—in fact, you can save even more through a special discounted rate from Nextiva by signing up today!
+Nextiva is our top recommendation for VoIP phone services due to its unprecedented reliability, scalability, and small-business-friendly price point.
+Every plan comes with unlimited minutes, free local and toll-free numbers, video conferencing, faxing, and instant messaging.
+Many Nextiva customers save up to 60% on average after making the switch—and you can save even more through a special discounted rate by signing up for Nextiva today!

 More Top Business VoIP Phone Services

-Both Nextiva and RingCentral made our top list, with Nextiva coming in as the #1 pick and RingCentral trailing close behind as the best option for teams with less than 20 users.
+Nextiva and RingCentral both made our list, with Nextiva as our top recommendation and RingCentral trailing close behind as the best option for businesses with less than 20 users.